dp119/py_repo/git.md

 	Instead, it’s due to necessity: a critical bug in production that must be dealt with swiftly

-# <h2> How to save the work and switch between branches
+# <h2> How to save the work and switch between branches?

 	git stash